-Kidney Care UK National Advocacy Service covers the UK, providing in-depth information, support and representation to patients, their families or carers, and local Kidney Patient Associations on a range of issues including:
+Kidney Care UK's national Patient Support & Advocacy Service covers the UK and provides in-depth information, support and representation to patients, their families or carers, and local Kidney Patient Associations on a range of issues.
+This includes:

 - Treatment options

-We do not give medical advice and we cannot visit patients at home.
+Please note: we are unable to give medical advice and we cannot visit patients in their home.

 What is advocacy?